 Section 4: Church Publications and Communication

 There are many ways to promote and educate the church community about events and programs.
 Currently, the most widely read are the weekly E-nnouncements with links to more detail on our website, our monthly Chanticleer newsletter, and Facebook posts.
+Below is an overview.

 - Weekly Announcements